Answered By: APUS Librarians Last Updated: Jul 23, 2017 Views: 580

 Different article types are cited in slightly different ways.
 So, first determine what kind of article you're citing: is it from a magazine, newspaper or peer-reviewed journal?
 (Not sure how to tell?
 Click here for tips.)

-Next, visit the style guide that you'll be using, and see which pieces of information should be included in your article's citation (author, date, article title, journal title, volume, issue, page numbers, doi, etc.).
-Each style formats article citations differently.
+Next, visit the style guide that you'll be using, and see which pieces of information should be included in your article's citation (author, date, article title, journal title, volume, issue, page numbers, doi), and in what order.

 Then, find the pieces of information in the article's full text.
 Each periodical will format its articles a bit differently, but here are some tips on where to look:

 - Author's name: Usually toward the top of the first page (beneath the article title).
 Sometimes at the end of the article.

 - Publication date: Usually on the first page.
 Look near the article title or at the bottom of the first page.